Efficient Image-to-Image Schr\"odinger Bridge for CT Field of View Extension: Materials and methods

 \subsubsection{Simulated data}

 The proposed I$^2$SB algorithm for CT FOV extension was evaluated on simulated noisy data.
 The SMIR dataset \cite{SMIRdata} containing head and neck CT data from 53 patients was used for these experiments.
 Since this is a public open access data repository, informed consent was not required for researchers to reuse this dataset for research purpose.
 A Siemens Artis zee angiographic C-arm system was simulated to generate CBCT projections.
 The system parameters are displayed in Table \ref{tab:simulate_params}.
 Poisson noise was simulated assuming an incident photon number of $10^5$ (i.e., $I_0= 10^5$) for each detector pixel.
 The 3D Feldkamp-Davis-Kress (FDK) reconstruction with WCE \cite{hsieh2004novel} was used to compute the reconstruction from truncated projection data.
 The reconstructed volumes have a size of 512 $\times$ 512 $\times$ 512 with a voxel size of 1.27 mm $\times$ 1.27 mm $\times$ 1.27 mm.
 The original scan FOV diameter is 34 cm.
-The extended FOV images have a diameter of 65 cm.
-For each volume, one slice among every 10 axial slices was chosen for training, validation, or testing.
-2050 slices from 41 patients were used for training, 50 slices from one patient was used for validation, and 500 slices from 10 patients were used for testing.
+The extended FOV images have a diameter of 65 cm. {To improve data representativeness while avoiding redundancy from highly similar adjacent slices, each CT sequence was downsampled by selecting one slice every 10 axial slices.
+Importantly, the training, validation, and test sets are composed of slices from distinct patients to ensure the independence and reliability of the evaluation.} 2050 slices from 41 patients were used for training, 50 slices from one patient was used for validation, and 500 slices from 10 patients were used for testing.
 As a proof-of-concept study, 512 $\times$ 512 images were rebinned to 256 $\times$ 256 images to save computational resources and experimental time.